 Step 2 Click Mailbox > Erase Deleted Items.
 All deleted emails in Inbox will be removed permanently.
 You can also control-click a mailbox and select Erase Deleted Items.

-Mail Storage is mainly composed of Mail caches and attachment.
-You can delete the mail attachments one by one.
-If you find it too inconvenient to do so, there is an easier solution.
+Mail Storage is mainly composed of Mail caches and attachments.
+By navigating to messages with attachments and clicking Remove attachments, you can delete the mail attachments one by one.
+But it’s usually too time-consuming to identify them one by one.
+To simplify the process, there is an easier solution.

 Here are the steps of using Macube Cleaner.

-Step 1 Download Macube Cleaner on your Mac, even running the newest macOS Catalina.
+Step 1 Download Macube Cleaner on your Mac, even running the newest macOS Monterey.

 Step 3 When scanning is done, tick Mail Junk or Mail Attachments to view the unwanted junk files on Mail.